 How will I know a conversation has been synced to my CRM/MAP?

-In the right sidebar in the conversations view, a note is provided indicating when the contact and conversation were last synced to your integrations.
-Additionally you can click the ‘Manually sync’ button below it to manually push that conversation’s data to your integration
+Hovering over the sync button will allow you to see when a conversation was last synced to your CRM.
+You can click the ‘Manually sync’ button below it to manually push that conversation’s data to your integration

 Will my existing sync rules be followed for completed conversation sessions?